Table of Contents

 Bicycle Rolling Resistance is a website that conducts lab testing of bike tyres.
 They focus mostly on rolling resistance but also test the puncture resistance of the tread and sidewalls.
-We are fortunate enough to have data available of 17 different touring tyre models to examine.
+We are fortunate enough to have data available for 19 different touring tyre models to examine.

 How Is The Tyre Rolling Resistance Tested?

 Tyres are tested on a 77cm steel drum which is covered with a diamond plate to simulate an average road surface.
 An electric motor spins the drum to 200 RPM (29 km/h or 18 mph) with a tyre and 42.5kg load resting on it.
 A microcontroller calculates the average power required to keep the drum at 200 RPM over a period of 30 seconds.
 A correction is made for the electric motor efficiency.
 The test is conducted three times and the average of the three is the rolling resistance of the tyre.